 I came to language studies with an academic background in Art History, and this prior education in the Humanities has informed my scholarly perspective as an applied linguist.
 In a broader sense though, I have actually been a student of language my entire life.
 I grew up in a bilingual family.
 I studied French, Italian, German, and Thai in formal classroom settings.
 I later acquired Spanish as an adult.
 And I have taught English in the U.S., the Czech Republic, Thailand and Argentina.
 I earned a Ph.D. in Applied Linguistics from Northern Arizona University.

 Currently, I am a Professor of Applied Linguistics at the University of South Florida (USF).
-At USF, I enjoy teaching students in our M.A.-Applied Linguistics/TESL program.
-I also serve on a number of dissertation committees for Ph.D. students in different disciplines.
-I teach graduate courses such as Discourse Analysis, Cross-Cultural Pragmatics, Sociolinguistics, Cross-Cultural Issues in Language Teaching, and Language & Technology.
+At USF, I enjoy teaching students enrolled in our programs: Ph.D. in Linguistics and Applied Language Studies (LALS), MA in Applied Linguistics/TESL, and B.A. concentration in Applied Linguistics.
+I regularly teach courses such as Language of the Internet, Discourse Analysis, Sociolinguistics, Cross-Cultural Issues in Language Teaching, and Qualitative Research Methods.

 I work in Tampa, but I live across the Bay in St. Petersburg, Florida.
 I appreciate the diversity of my city, my neighborhood, and my community.
 When I'm not working, I love to travel around the world.